insanj/hover/docs/README.md

 - install and run `hover` on your server
 - setup player information in the auto-generated `/plugins/hover/config.yml` file
+- hover your mouse over a player name in chat to see the tooltip info

+### Commands

+Each of these commands requires a corresponding `hover.` permission [in the permissions.yml file](#example--permissions-yml--), such as `hover.add` or `hover.reload`.
+All operators can run all Hover commands.

-    - use `/hover add` to add the default config for yourself
+- use `/hover add` to add a default config entry for yourself
 - use `/hover reload` to reload configuration file without restarting server
-- hover your mouse over a player name in chat to see the tooltip info
+- use `/hover stop` to stop the plugin
+- use `/hover start` to start the plugin after stopping it

 ### Example `/plugins/hover/config.yml`